 Graded Assessment % Of Total Grade

 5 tests and the final exam (There is a chapter 1 quiz, four module quizzes, and an 35%

 optional final exam.
 If you take all 5 quizzes, you will not be required to take the final exam.

 However, if you miss a quiz, you will be required to take the final exam.)

 Journal Posts 10%

-Cengage MindTap Exercises 25%

-Miscellaneous 5%
+Assignments and in class activities 30%

 Lab Reports 25%